-Dale Murray is a Non-Executive Director at the following public companies: Lightspeed Commerce Inc., Jupiter Fund Management plc and Xero Limited, as well as the following private companies: The Cranemere Group Limited and Rated People Limited.
-She also co-founded and was Chief Executive Officer of Omega Logic and is a former Non-Executive Director at the Department for Business, Innovation and Skills.
+Dale Murray is a Non-Executive Director at Xero, a listed cloud accounting software company, and at The Cranemere Group, an investment company.
+She also co-founded Omega Logic and is a former Non-Executive Director at the Department for Business, Energy & Industrial Strategy.
 Dale was awarded a CBE in 2013 for services to business.

-Nina Spencer is a highly experienced FinTech and asset management executive having spent approximately 15 years, from 2006 to 2021, at AIM-quoted Alpha Financial Markets Consulting plc, a global provider of specialist consultancy services to the asset management, wealth management and insurance industries; this included the roles of Global Chief Operating Officer, between 2016 and 2020, and, from 2019, Chief Executive of Alpha Data Solutions.
-Following Nina's departure from Alpha FMC, she has provided independent consultancy advice to boards on topics such as ESG strategy and regulatory reporting and is a Non-Executive Director at GreenStone+.
+Nina Spencer is a highly experienced fintech and asset management executive having spent approximately 15 years, from 2006 to 2021, at AIM-quoted Alpha Financial Markets Consulting plc, a leading global provider of specialist consultancy services to the asset management, wealth management and insurance industries; this included the roles of Global Chief Operating Officer, between 2016 and 2020, and, from 2019, Chief Executive of Alpha Data Solutions.

+Following Nina's departure from Alpha FMC, she has provided independent consultancy advice to boards on topics such as ESG strategy and regulatory reporting.
 Prior to joining Alpha FMC, Nina held positions at Accenture and Morgan Stanley.

-Stephan Wilcke currently serves on the boards of Hamburg Commercial Bank, Tangelo Latam and Equiom.
-He is a former Executive Chair of OneSavings Bank and has also served on the boards of Amigo, Azimut, Bima, Independer, Farmafactoring, the Jersey Financial Services Commission, the Hellenic Financial Stability Fund, Nova Lubjanska Bank, TBC Bank Plc and Travelex.
+Stephan Wilcke currently chairs Bima, the leading mobile delivered health and insurance provider in emerging markets and serves on the boards of Hamburg Commercial Bank and Equiom.
+He is a former Executive Chair of OneSavings Bank and has also served on the boards of Amigo, Azimut, Independer,

+Farmafactoring, the Jersey Financial Services Commission, the Hellenic Financial Stability Fund, Nova Lubjanska Bank, TBC Bank Plc and Travelex.
 In his executive career he served as CEO of HM Treasury's Asset Protection Agency, was a partner at Apax Partners responsible for Financial Services in Europe and started his career at Oliver Wyman where he progressed to partner level.
 Stephan is an active early stage investor and has been an advisor to the business since 2016.